sammyhenningsson/shaf/README.md

 [![Gem Version](https://badge.fury.io/rb/shaf.svg)](https://badge.fury.io/rb/shaf)
 [![Build Status](https://travis-ci.org/sammyhenningsson/shaf.svg?branch=master)](https://travis-ci.org/sammyhenningsson/shaf)
 Shaf is a framework for building hypermedia driven REST APIs.
 Its goal is to be like a lightweight version of `rails new --api` with hypermedia as a first class citizen.
 Instead of reinventing the wheel Shaf uses [Sinatra](http://sinatrarb.com/) and adds a layer of conventions similar to [Rails](http://rubyonrails.org/).
 It uses [Sequel](http://sequel.jeremyevans.net/) as ORM and [HALPresenter](https://github.com/sammyhenningsson/hal_presenter) for policies and serialization (which means that the mediatype being used is [HAL](http://stateless.co/hal_specification.html)).
 Most APIs claiming to be RESTful completly lacks the concept of links and relies upon clients to construction urls to _known_ endpoints.
 Thoses APIs are missing some of the concepts that Roy Fielding put together in is dissertation about REST.
 Having the server always returning payloads with links (hypermedia) makes the responsibilies more clear and allows for robust implementations.
 Clients then always knows which actions are possible and which aren't, depending of the links present in the server response.
-For example, there's no need for a client to try to place an order or follow another user unless the server returns the corresponding link for those actions.
-Also if the server decides to move some resources to another location or change the access protocol (like https instead of http), this can be done without any changes to the client.
-There are both pros and cons with hypermedia APIs, which means that Shaf will not suite everyone.
-However, if you are going to create an API driven by hypermedia then Shaf will help you, similar to how Rails helps you get up and running in no time.

 ## Getting started
 Install Shaf with